Message from the Interim General Presbyter

 May God bless you all!
 Please stay safe!

 In Christ’s Service,

 Safer at Home: Virginia's Phase Three Guidelines for Religious Services

-On November 13, Virginia updated its Phase 3 guidelines for reducing the spread of COVID-19.
-A section of the updated guidelines outlines specific requirements and best practices to keep church attendees, worship leaders, and staff safe.
-Review the guidance for religious services on pages 34-37.
+A section of Virginia's Phase 3 guidelines for reducing the spread of COVID-19 outlines specific requirements and best practices to keep church attendees, worship leaders, and staff safe.
+Review the guidance for religious services on pages 35-38.
 (The link will open a PDF at the appropriate location.)
 You also may wish to review the general information beginning at page 1.

 Faith community leaders can receive a signage tool-kit and register to receive updated information from the Governor’s Office of Diversity and Partners in Prayer and Prevention from the Virginia Department of Health by contacting OHE@vdh.virginia.gov.